 You can season jerky with a spice mixture or with a marinade.
 Personally, I prefer the marinade, but rubs are great too.
 Keep it simple by sprinkling the meat with salt and pepper before taking it to the smoker.
 If you are using a more involved spice rub or a marinade, apply to the meat, cover, and place into the refrigerator for 12-24 hours.

-First, make sure that the jerky is completely dried and cooled off.
+- First, make sure that your chili beef jerky is completely dried and cooled off.
 Condensation build-up on the jerky can cause problems (spoilage).
 So, let it cool off for a couple of hours.

-I recommend storing jerky in vacuum-sealed bags, extending for up to a few weeks to 2 months if left unopened.
+- I recommend storing your chili beef jerky in vacuum-sealed bags, extending for up to a few weeks to 2 months if left unopened.
 For added shelf-life, add oxygen absorbers to the bags.
 Label the bags with the date of preparation.

 Chili Beef Jerky

 - 1 pound top round steak trimmed and cut into long thin strips

 - 4 cloves garlic peeled and lightly crushed